jdaosavanh/react_app/README.md

 a linux environment

-#First run the command vagrant up (not gonna lie not sure if the initial syncing of file is working)
+#First run the command vagrant up

 #If initial sync of files did not work push all files to the vagrant